1.Not having a policy on workplace behaviour

 2.Confusing “evidence” and “proof”

-Put simply, the purpose of a workplace misconduct investigation is to gather and analyse facts which will assist the employer to form an opinion about whether misconduct has occurred.
+Put simply, the purpose of a workplace investigation is to gather and analyse facts which will assist the employer to form an opinion about whether misconduct has occurred.

 By conducting interviews, looking at documents and so on, the investigator will gather evidence.
 But there is another step to be taken, which is to consider whether the evidence is sufficient to prove the misconduct occurred.